-Interview with Amandine Roche: "only connect with your inner peace can bring peace to the world"
+Interview with Amandine Roche: "Only connecting with your inner peace can bring peace to the world"

 our fears will dissolve

-and all the virtues fall on our hands.
+and all virtues will fall upon our hands.

-Rope care makes us return to experience immediate, breathing, walking, listening to the other.
-I ask for a moment of your attention to understand the qualities virtuous that they come from this woman, kind, clever and persistent at the same time we are meditating on his words.
+The rope of attention brings us back to the immediate experience, to breathing, to walking, to listen to the other.
+I ask you for a moment of your attention to understand the virtuous qualities that come to us from this woman, kind, perceptive and persevering, while we are pondering her words.

-Salam Alaikum, Bonjour, Good morning, good morning... in which language can we speak with this beautiful woman who is a brave and powerful gem?
+Salam Alaikum, Bonjour, Good morning, Good morning... in what language can we talk to this beautiful woman who is a brave and powerful jewel?

 What does your name mean?

 My name comes from the Latin verb toMare love in gerundio: "The one we love."

 When you were little dream of being an explorer, photographer, yogi, politician, lawyer or just something else?

 When I was a kid, I promised myself I'd never be bored in my life.
 I wanted to explore the world, be a reporter, photographer, film director.
 My paternal grandmother read me stories of great mystics and explorers.
 I dreamed of having the same life.
 My maternal grandmother was Polish and described her life in the concentration camp during the war.
 I promised myself that I would study human rights, work for the United Nations and fight for democracy.
 I'm so grateful to my family roots.